-After her recommendable Sick EP in 2015, the rapper refined her odd style on her next project; a project she produced - with the exclusive help from other members of Awful Records like Father, Alexandria, Tommy Genesis, Ethereal - and she named Witchcraft.
+After her Sick EP in 2015, the rapper refined her odd style on her next project; a project which she produced, with the exclusive help from Awful Records associates like Father, Alexandria, Tommy Genesis, Ethereal.
+She named it Witchcraft.
 Lord Narf, indeed, introduced herself as a witch, with her low and hypnotic voice.
 And her bizarre and ghostly music was sometimes strengthened with a dreadful organ, like with "Succession of Witches", or sprinkled with some sinister laughs, like with "Leave Yo Azz Alone".
-As she had proved already in the previous year with AUTOYURNT, a mixtape she had released with Slug Christ – the weirdest member of Awful Records – Lord Narf was not there to rub her listeners up the right way.
-On the opposite, she was there to break habits.
+As she had proved already with AUTOYURNT, a mixtape she had released with Slug Christ – the weirdest member of Awful Records – Lord Narf was not there to rub listeners up the right way.
+On the opposite, she was breaking old habits.

-Nonetheless, this was still rap music, mixed with the expected R&B tracks, like when Alexandria sang on "Ex", and the rhythmic patterns inherited from Atlanta's own trap music.
-Even when she muttered, or when she used onomatopoeias and repetitions on "Free My Jack", "Quit It", and "Link Up", Lord Nard was some kind of traditional rapper.
+Nonetheless, this was still some rap music, she mixed with the expected R&B tracks, like when Alexandria sang on "Ex", and the rhythmic patterns from Atlanta's own trap music.
+Even when she muttered, or when she used onomatopoeias and repetitions on "Free My Jack", "Quit It", and "Link Up", Lord Narf was some kind of traditional rapper.
 She had skills.
 She was at ease with her words, and able to change her pace, like with her double-time delivery on "For Free".
-And her subject matters - money, violence, sex, braggadocios - were unmistakably those of rap.
+And her subject matters - money, violence, sex, braggadocios - were all the typical ones.

 It was the same music, but turned upside down.
-Lord Nard made it new again, or even unrecognizable.
+Lord Narf made it new again, and personal.
 With Witchcraft, she was nothing else than her own self.
-As expected with any release from Awful Records, this was original.
-This was confusing and disturbing.
+As expected with any Awful Records project, this was original, confusing and disturbing.
 But this was good; and even awfully good, like when Lord Narf surprised us with some of her greater tracks like "Quit It" and "Link Up".